nluninja/nlp_datasets/GUM/README.md

-# Georgetown University Multilayer Corpus
+# Georgetown University Multilayer Corpus | Entity Extraction
 ## Description
 The GUM corpus was collected and annotated at Georgetown University.
 For more information, see the [LICENSE](https://corpling.uis.georgetown.edu/gum),